-Giulia Rhodes, The Guardian recently interviewed Dr. Hallowell about his Memoir.
-In her article, Mental Illness Swam In My Genes…, she asked him why he wanted to become a psychiatrist.
+Giulia Rhodes, The Guardian recently interviewed Dr. Hallowell for her her article, Mental Illness Swam In My Genes….
+She asked him why he wanted to become a psychiatrist.
 Dr. Hallowell replied: “I wanted to become a psychiatrist because I wanted to understand my people in particular and crazy people in general.”
 The “selfish desire”, he says, was always to save his family: “There was a drive to repair families, repair my own – though it was too late for that, of course.”

 Read more HERE!